telerik/blazor-docs/components/stacklayout/layout.md

 ## HorizontalAlign

 The `HorizontalAlign` parameter controls the alignment of the items in the `TelerikStackLayout` based on the X axis.
-Takes a member of the `StackLayoutHorizontalAlign` enum.:
+Takes a member of the `StackLayoutHorizontalAlign` enum:

 * `Left`